dennykate/use-encrypt-storage/readme.md

 # use-encrypt-storage

-use-crypt-storage is a simple and secure react hook for managing browser localStorage with encryption.
+use-encrypt-storage is a simple and secure react hook for managing browser localStorage with encryption.
 It provides a React hook that seamlessly integrates with the brower's localStorage and leverages the robust encryption capabilities of crypto-js.
-This package ensures that sensitive information stored in localStorage is crypt, adding an extra layer of protection to your application's data.
+This package ensures that sensitive information stored in localStorage with encryption, adding an extra layer of protection to your application's data.

 ## Roadmap